Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Lexical Analysis

-To target more precisely lexical items related to communicative feedback, we extract the uni-, bi- and trigrams of very short utterances from both subtitles and spontaneous dialogues.
-Moreover, feedback can also be added in initial position of longer turns/contributions.
-When extracting feedback-related lexical material, we therefore extract two locations: ‘very short utterances’ (less than three tokens) and initial positions (one token) of all other utterances.
-Comparing term frequencies between these locations and the overall corpus allowed us to design language-specific cue word lists.
-Those lists, provided in Table \ref{tab:cue_words} in Appendix \ref{sec:appendix}, distinguish between four core classes of feedback: \begin{itemize} \itemsep0.1em \item positive feedback/acknowledgment (\textbf{+}) \item neutral/continuer (\textbf{=}) \item negative feedback (\textbf{-}) \item clarification request (\textbf{?}). \end{itemize}
+Given their relation to acknowledgments, we first analyse ``very short utterances'' \citep{EdlundHeldner2009}, defined here as three tokens or less.
+Feedback is also very well represented at initial positions of longer turns/contributions.
+We therefore targeted two locations: {\it very short utterances} (all tokens) and {\it initial positions} (one token) of all other utterances.
+Comparing term frequencies between these locations and the overall corpus allowed us to compile language-specific lists of \emph{cue words}.
+Those lists of cue words (presented in Table \ref{tab:cue_words} in the Appendix) are divided into four core classes of feedback: \begin{itemize}[noitemsep] \item positive feedback/acknowledgment (\textbf{+}) \item neutral/continuer (\textbf{=}) \item negative feedback (\textbf{--}) \item clarification request (\textbf{?}). \end{itemize}

-We plot the proportion of utterances corresponding to these definitions in each corpus.
-In Figures~\ref{fig:lextstats_en}, \ref{fig:lextstats_fr} and \ref{fig:lextstats_cn}, plots (a) illustrate the proportion of utterances mapped to the above labels across all utterances in the corpus and plots (b) focus on the utterances that have received a label other than \textsf{OTH}.
-Figure~\ref{fig:lexical_items} shows the lexical distribution of the most frequent lexical items observed in the utterances of plots (b) for English and French.
+We plot in Figure~\ref{fig:lextstats_en} the frequencies of those feedback classes in each corpus, either in terms of absolute frequency (left side) or by looking at the relative proportions of the feedback classes (right side).
+Figure~\ref{fig:lexical_items} shows the lexical distribution of the most frequent lexical items observed in the utterances of plot (b) for English.

-As can be seen in the figures, the cue-based statistics differ radically between subtitle datasets and spontaneous dialogue.
+We observe that the statistics based on cue words differ substantially between subtitles and spontaneous dialogues.
 This difference is observed across all languages and sub-genres, (see Appendix~\ref{sec:appendix} for other languages).
-Given the noisy nature of our data, we worked to identify and reduce other sources of divergence between our sub-corpora.
-STAC, as a chat corpus, present a different picture than other dialogue corpora, notably due to the extensive use of emojis.
-Similarly, for English and French, we explored the impact of expressions of politeness (highly frequent in \OS{}) on the provided statistics.
-In both cases those particularities contribute significantly to the distributions but did not change the overall picture of our analysis (see Figure~\ref{fig:politeness} in Appendix~\ref{sec:appendix}).
+We sought to identify and reduce other sources of variation between corpora.
+STAC, as a chat corpus, exhibits different patterns than other dialogue corpora, notably due to the presence of emojis.
+Similarly, for English and French, we explored the impact of politeness expression (highly frequent in \OS{}).
+Those peculiarities did not, however, change the overall picture of our analysis (see Figure~\ref{fig:politeness} in Appendix~\ref{sec:appendix}).